kiwenlau/imagelayers/README.md

 sudo docker images

-step 2: comiple can execute the program
+step 2: compile and execute the program

 gcc imagelayers.c && ./a.out